 When we were young children, we looked to our parents to tell us right from wrong, to make decisions for us and to protect us.
 As we became young adults, our relationship to our parents became different.We still turned to our parents, but more for guidance and support.
-Never did we imagine or expect that one day we would be the parent to our parent.
+Never did we imagine or expect that one day we would be the caregiver to our parent.
 When did it happen?
 When was the shift?
 Now we are the ones in the "worry seat."

 As a geriatric social worker, I get calls from adult children expressing concern about their parents and looking for guidance.
 My clients say things to me like: